thegenemyers/DAMASKER/README.md

   JOBS.01.OVL
   JOBS.02.CHECK.OPT
   JOBS.03.MERGE
-  JOBS.04.CHECK.OPT
-  JOBS.05.RM
-  JOBS.06.MASK
-  JOBS.07.RM
+  JOBS.04.RM
+  JOBS.05.MASK
+  JOBS.06.RM
 ```

 The number of command blocks varies as it depends on the number of merging rounds required in the external sort of the .las files.
-The files with the suffix .OPT are optional and need not be executed albeit we highly recommend that one run all the CHECK blocks.
+The files with the suffix .OPT are optional and need not be executed albeit we highly recommend that one run the CHECK block.

 The -d option requests scripts that organize files into a collection of sub-directories so as not to overwhelm the underlying OS for large genomes.
 For a DB divided into N blocks and the daligner calls in the script will produce 2gNT .las-files where T is the number of threads specified by the -T option passed to daligner (default is 4).
 With the -d option set, N sub-directories (with respect to the directory HPC.daligner is called in) of the form "temp\<i\>" for i from 1 to N are created in an initial command block, and then all intermediate files are placed in those sub-directories, with a maximum of g(2T+1) files appearing in any sub-directory at any given point in the process.